 The Real Plumbing

-The single biggest factor in any garden’s drought resilience isn’t the species you choose.
-It’s what’s happening in the soil below them.
-Specifically, whether the soil hosts a functioning mycorrhizal network — the partnership between plant roots and fungal hyphae that extends each plant’s effective root area by ten to a hundred times.
+The single biggest factor in any garden’s drought resilience is not the species you choose.
+It is what is happening in the soil below them — specifically, whether the soil hosts a functioning mycorrhizal network: the partnership between plant roots and fungal hyphae that extends each plant’s effective root area by ten to a hundred times.

-Most conventional gardens have nearly destroyed this network.
+Most conventional gardens have damaged this network nearly to absence.
 Most could rebuild it within a few years.
 The implications for water are enormous.

 What Mycorrhizal Fungi Actually Do